tjunruh/Stratego/README.md

 # Stratego
 This is the two player board game of Stratego.
 Here, it is implemented as a console application.

+# Windows

 The game can be installed directly by downloading the Installation folder and selecting the file called setup.exe

 All of the code is in the Code folder.

+# Linux

+Simply download the repository, enter the Linux folder, and run the command below

+''
+make
+''

+Then enter

+''
+./Stratego
+''

+You will need to install the ncurses library if you do not alread have it.
+Run the command below to install it.

+''
+sudo apt-get install libncurses5-dev libncursesw5-dev
+''

 Currently, the program only works on Windows.
 I am looking into implementing it for Linux.